Testing quantum satisfiability: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:localsat}}

-We will make use of some combinatorial lemmas, some of which are well-known.
+In this proof we will make use of some combinatorial lemmas, some of which are well-known.
 For the reader's convenience we prove all these lemmas, but to avoid a long digression we have relegated the proofs to Appendix~\ref{app:combinatorics}.
-Throughout we consider the binomial coefficient ${x \choose k}$ to be the polynomial $x(x-1)\cdots(x-k+1)/k!$.
-It is defined for every real number $x$, and is positive and increasing for $x \geq k-1$.
+We will present the lemmas as they arise in the order of the proof.